Throughout the conference there will be stalls, art exhibitions, quiet chill-out rooms, and more.

 Feminist Art: Access, Activism and Representation

 This session will address important issues in the creation of feminist art: access, activism and representation.
-We will explore the difficulties accessing the art world and the struggle to be taken seriously as artists, with particular focus on the representation of black women in the arts and on the application of feminist art in reframing justice for victim-survivors of rape.
+We will explore the difficulties accessing the art world and the struggle to be taken seriously as artists, and on the application of feminist art in reframing justice for victim-survivors of rape.

-Speakers: Daniela Pilcher, Sophie Docherty, Carmen Aleman, Rose Gibbs (others tbc)
+Speakers: Daniela Pilcher, Sophie Doherty, Carmen Aleman, Rose Gibbs

 SATURDAY AFTERNOON 3.15 - 4.45

 Women and the environment: a feminist perspective of the current environmental situation

 How does the natural environment affect women?
 Are women more affected by climate change than men?
 What is the role of women in biodiversity conservation?
 How does water scarcity threaten women around the world?
 How can women be empowered by the sustainable management of natural resources?

 This session will explore the relationship between gender and the environment, how the most pressing environmental issues are affecting women’s lives and, most importantly, how women are part of the solution.